Thijssen-Lab/NIAMH-MPCD/docs/OutputGuide.md

 |                    |                          |                                                                                          | Enstrophy                      | `Omega`                                                           |

 ### Histograms          {#histograms}
+Non-normalized.
+Time given in MPCD units.
+Bin value is value at *start* of bin.
+The range is set by the instantaneous minimum and maximum and so varies.

 | Input tag      | Output file         | Description                                                             | Outputs                    | Column Headers  |
 |----------------|---------------------|-------------------------------------------------------------------------|----------------------------|-----------------|